-Organisers of the prestigious Midlands Fashion Awards (MFA) are calling on independent, emerging and creative talent from across the region to enter the event's nine categories.
+Organisers of the prestigious Midlands Fashion Awards (MFA) are calling on independent, emerging and creative talent from across Birmingham to enter the event's nine categories.
 Now in its 12th year, the MFA is a catwalk, exhibition and networking event which culminates in an awards ceremony and showcases creative fashion talent from across the Midlands.

 The awards will be held at Birmingham's Symphony Hall on Friday 11 October.
-To apply to take part, visit midlandsfashionawards.co.uk .
+To apply to take part, visit midlandsfashionawards.co.uk.
 The deadline for entries is Friday 14 June.
+Peaky Blinders escape rooms to launch in the city